FUSIONFoundation/web3fsnpy/README.md

 # Bugs and enhancements

-Please report bugs or suggest enhancements by creating a git pull request at https://github.com/FUSIONFoundation/web3fsnpy
+Please report bugs or suggest enhancements by creating a git pull request to https://github.com/FUSIONFoundation/web3fsnpy